Wolfteinter/Pic2Hubble/README.md

 -------
 ## Contribute
 Feel free to open/help with issues.
-Fork the repo, create a branch from `dev` branch, work your changes and open a MR.
+Fork the repo, create a branch from `dev` branch, work your changes and open a Pull Request.